Mikapall/Demon-s-Souls-SL1-Repository/index.md

 You have **two** choices in order to show proof:

-* Record a video of you showing your character stats, all boss souls and bonfires/empty arenas.
+* Record a video of you showing your character stats and all boss souls/bonfires/empty arenas.
 This will prove you defeated each of them.

 * Make a gallery of **full** screenshots (no cropping or editing will be allowed) of your character stats, all boss souls, and bonfires/empty arenas.
 This will prove you defeated each of them.
 See the page for the game you are playing for specific requirements as this varies by game.